chienshyong/yukien/README.md

 - `cnn_basic.ipynb`: Implements a basic CNN.
 - `cnn_hyperparam_tuning.ipynb`: Performs hyperparameter tuning on the CNN.
 - `cnn_dataaugment.ipynb`: Implements a CNN with data augmentation.
-- `cnn_resnet.ipynb`: Implements a CNN that finetunes the Resnet 50 pretrained model
+- `cnn_resnet.ipynb`: Implements a CNN that finetunes the Resnet 50 pretrained model.
+- `cnn_vgg16.ipynb`: Implements a CNN that finetunes the VGG16 pretrained model.
-- `cnn_vgg16.ipynb`: Implements a CNN that finetunes the VGG16 pretrained model
+- `cnn_vgg16_hybrid.ipynb`: Implements a hybrid CNN that finetunes the VGG16 pretrained model with the addional features extracted from `feature_extraction.ipynb`.